norbek2101/drf-utils/README.md

-# Click on the link below to see the API
+# Click on the link below to see the API documentation
 https://documenter.getpostman.com/view/17697936/UVkpQFwM